 - 13.5.2.
-Individual teacher's academic classes will average no more than thirty-six (36) pupils each. - 13.5.3.
+Individual teacher's academic classes will average no more than thirty-six (36) pupils each.
+Effective July 1, 2012, individual teacher's academic classes shall be no more than thirty-six (36) pupils each. - 13.5.3.
 When safety or supervision is a problem, or class facilities necessitate, as determined by the District, the classes normally will average no more than thirty-two (32) pupils each.
 Classes in music, business education, and physical education may exceed the average size established for other classes. - 13.5.4.
-Secondary schools having counselor(s) assigned to pupil supervision one (1) hour or more per day on a regular basis shall not count such time as part of the counseling time under the District's formula for allocating counselors. - 13.5.5.
+Secondary schools having counselor(s) assigned to pupil supervision one (1) hour or more per day on a regular basis shall not count such time as part of the counseling time under the District's formula for allocating counselors.

+- 13.5.5.
 Following the second school month of the traditional school year, the Contract Administration Committee shall be provided with a monthly report of all academic classes exceeding forty (40) students.
 The purpose of receiving this data shall be to plan for future negotiations and, if possible, to develop recommended solutions to outstanding class size problems. - 13.5.6.
 Secondary physical education classes (excluding athletic periods) shall average no more than fifty (50) pupils over a four (4) month period.
 Following the second school month of the traditional students' school year, the Contract Administration Committee shall be provided with a monthly report of all secondary physical education classes (excluding athletic periods) exceeding fifty (50) students.
 The purpose of receiving this data shall be to plan for future negotiations and, if possible, to develop recommended solutions to outstanding class size problems.

-Section 13.6: CASELOADS FOR SCHOOL NURSES, DISTRICT COUNSELORS AND INSCHOOL COUNSELORS
+Section 13.6: CASELOADS FOR SCHOOL NURSES, DISTRICT COUNSELORS AND IN-SCHOOL COUNSELORS

 The District recognizes the positive contribution school nurses, district counselors, and in-school counselors make to the instructional program.
-The District allocates to school sites based on the following formulae.
+The District shall staff school sites based on the following formulae.
 Before these formulae are modified, the District will consult with the Association.